rattadan/discord-scam-defender/README.md

-# Telegram Moderation Bot with Ollama Integration
+# Discord Scam Defender with Ollama Integration

-The most powerful way to keep scammers away from your Community
+The most powerful way to keep scammers away from your Discord community

-A powerful Telegram moderation bot that uses local LLMs via Ollama to detect and remove inappropriate content, scams, and spam from your Telegram groups.
+A powerful Discord moderation bot that uses local LLMs via Ollama to detect and remove inappropriate content, scams, and spam from your Discord servers.
 The bot features hybrid moderation with different character personalities and can analyze both text and images.

 ## Features